GeorgePelekas/AIGIS-IDS-SCADA-IEC104/README.md

 | `c_se_na_1_DoS` | Set-point Command (DoS) |
 | `m_sp_na_1_DoS` | Single-point Information (DoS) |

-To understand why the supervised tree-based models plateau, their performance was analysed and visualized with Confusion Matrices, SHAP, ROC-AUC, PR-AUC, calibration curves and UMAP.
-Finally, a two-stage classifier was added, with a model specifically trained on the classes that did worse (c_sc_na_1,c_sc_na_1_DoS,c_se_na_1,c_se_na_1_DoS) so that it specializes in predicting only them.
+To understand why the supervised tree-based models plateau, their performance was analysed and visualized with confusion matrices, SHAP, ROC-AUC, PR-AUC, calibration curves and UMAP.

-To achieve this, the 4 worst-performing classes were merged into one `c_sc_and_c_se` label, numbered as class `7`, for the first stage, the second-stage model was then trained on a train/test set containing only those 4 classes.
+The final architecture is a three-stage cascade.
+The first stage is an anomaly detector that separates normal network flows from anything that deviates from them.
+The second stage is a 9-class classifier, in which the four worst-performing classes (`c_sc_na_1`, `c_sc_na_1_DoS`, `c_se_na_1`, `c_se_na_1_DoS`) are merged into a single `c_sc_and_c_se` label.
+Flows routed to that label are then passed to a third-stage model trained only on those four classes, so that it specializes in telling them apart.

 Models used: